 All You Need

 Not only is this sling simple, lightweight, and effective, it’s incredibly affordable at less than $20.
-There are just two color options at this time — black and coyote brown — but they’ll look great with any rifle, from your SAINT to your M1A.
+There are just two color options at this time — black and coyote brown — but they’ll look great with any rifle, from my upgraded SAINT Victor to your M1A.

 Editor’s Note: Please be sure to check out the new The Armory Life forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!